Psychedelic/dab/README.md

 DAB is in its early stages, Fleek is seeking to add profile capabilities to [plug](https://github.com/psychedelic/plug), but believes the community more generally would find shared profiles useful in dapp development, and so are seeking early community feedback.

+### Goals

+* A dapp developer should be able to use DAB with Plug to bootstrap the profile details section of their app.
+A user logging into a DAB enabled app will see their already configured profile details (e.g. display name).
+* A secondary goal is to support the profile and address book functions to move between dapps + devices.

 ### Roadmap

 * [x] open source proposed API